 The e-signature needs to be created using a cursor, mouse, or finger as stated above.

-Yes, using a trusted digital signature software you can create your own digital signature.
+Yes, by using a trusted digital signature software you can create your own digital signature.
 You need to upload the electronic signature and position it in a place where it’s intended.
 You may need to add the date too.

 Digital signatures are helpful in identifying and verifying the party associated to ensure the integrity of the sender and document, using a trusted digital signature solution.
 With ‘wet ink’ based processes being replaced by paperless approaches, online transactions are now commonplace.
 The use of digital signatures can help you secure and safeguard your document.